nahid18/nahid18/README.md

 hi there 👋

 - ⚡ clinical and experimental therapeutics, bioinfo PHD student at USC
-- 📖 biochem and mol bio bachelor's
+- 📖 biochem and mol bio background
 - 💻 programming, soccer, cats